Climate and weather in Salzburg, Austria

 How many people can fit in your minivan?
 Can our baby sit on our lap?

-What does your service include?
+What does your service cover?

-Qualified guide service in/to/from Salzburg (Professional Austria Guide since 2006).
-Planning of a tour according to your wishes.
-Transportation in a Volkswagen Caravelle T6 minivan for up to eight passengers.
-No extra costs for tolls and parking.
+Qualified guide service in Salzburg (Professional Austria Guide since 2006).
+Customized tour planning based on your preferences.
+Travel in a Volkswagen Caravelle T6 minivan with room for up to eight passengers.
+There are no additional charges for tolls or parking.

-What is not included in your tours?
+What is not included in your service?

 Entrance fees, accommodations, meals and drinks.